John Green (Idaho politician)

 John Green is an American politician, attorney, and former deputy sheriff.
 Green was elected in 2018 as a Republican member of the Idaho House of Representatives from Legislative District 2, Seat B. On January 15, 2020, Green was convicted by a jury in Texas of conspiracy to defraud the United States, a charge that stemmed from helping a wealthy Texas couple hide assets to avoid paying income taxes when Green worked as an attorney there.

 Because convicted felons are disqualified from serving in the Idaho Legislature, Green was formally expelled from the legislature on January 16, 2020.
-He was the first Idaho legislator to be expelled.
+He was the first Idaho legislator to ever be expelled.

 Early life and education

 On February 23, 1959, Green was born in Brooklyn, New York.

 In 1977, Green graduated from Texas A&M University's Police Academy.
 In 1982, Green earned a Bachelor of Science degree in Criminal Justice from the University of Houston.
 In 1986, Green earned a juris doctor degree from South Texas College of Law.